eQTL-Catalogue/qtlmap/docs/usage.md

 ```

 ### `--n_batches`
 Use this to specify the number of batches used in QTL mapping run.
-QTLTools will split the genome into this number of chunks and perform the run in a parallel manner.
-The default value is _**400**_
+FastQTL/QTLTools will split the genome into this number of chunks and perform the run in a parallel manner.
+The default value is _**400**_.
+The number of batches has to exceed the number of chromosomes in the VCF file.

 ```bash
 nextflow run main.nf [mandatory arguments here] --n_batches 200